 3. Engage responsibly on climate policy

-NAB will continue to engage in dialogue with key stakeholders, including customers and the wider community, to help inform how we advocate on climate policy with all levels of government.
-NAB will ensure that our engagement on climate policy is co-ordinated and consistent and we will communicate our position, actions and outcomes annually through NAB’s CDP climate change survey response and annual report suite of documents.
+We will continue to engage in dialogue with key stakeholders, including customers and the wider community, to help inform how we advocate on climate policy with all levels of government.
+We will also ensure that our engagement on climate policy is co-ordinated and consistent and we will communicate our position, actions and outcomes annually through our CDP climate change survey response and annual report suite of documents.

 4. Report climate change information through mainstream reporting channels

 Consistent with our commitment to transparency and integrated reporting, we are committed to identifying, developing and implementing ways to improve disclosure on carbon risk exposure through collaboration with other financial institutions, both in Australia and internationally.
 We have publicly reported on our GHG emissions since 2003.
 We are aligning our GHG reporting with internationally recognised climate change reporting frameworks, such as the Climate Disclosure Standards Board’s Climate Change Reporting Framework.
-In the past year, we have expanded disclosure of relevant climate change related information in NAB’s Annual Financial Report and also included new disclosures in our Half and Full Year Investor Presentations.
+We continue to incorporate disclosure of relevant climate change related information in NAB’s Annual Financial Report and have included carbon-related disclosures in our Half and Full Year Investor Presentations since May 2015.

 5. Commit to putting a price on carbon and align to the UN Global Compact’s business leadership criteria on carbon pricing

-Project Finance International 2006-2015 APAC Mandated Lead Arranger League Tables US$ Project Allocation, NAB analysis ranking against four major Australian banks – cumulative volume as at 30 June 2015
+2. Project Finance International 2006-2016 Asia Pacific Initial Mandated Lead Arranger League Tables – MidYear 2016 US$ Project Allocation, NAB analysis ranking against four major Australian banks – cumulative volume as at 30 June 2016.